 It is said a man’s true nature is identified by observing the way he behaves when he feels he is truly alone.
-Same can be said about individuals in the workplace.
+The same can be said about individuals in the workplace.
 How they conduct themselves and their work in the absence of their managers or anyone monitoring them says a lot about the culture as well.

-There is one trick that can help prospective employees identify if the values mentioned on the company website are actually being implemented in the workplace.
+There is one trick that can help prospective employees identify if the values mentioned on the company website are being implemented in the workplace.
 Something like Glassdoor can easily reveal what current and past employees are talking about the company.
 Their testimonials and reviews will mostly talk about these things.
 If a large number of employees are speaking against it, then it may be safer to look for other options.

 How does company culture affect employee engagement?